Lalit2109/aztfexport-helper/PIPELINE_SETUP.md

 - `outputDir`: Output directory (default: `$(Pipeline.Workspace)/exports`)
 - `gitBranch`: Default branch name (default: `main`)

-### Step 2: Configure Service Connection
+### Step 2: Configure Service Connections

+#### Default Service Connection (Required)

 1. Go to **Project Settings** → **Service connections**
 2. Create a new **Azure Resource Manager** service connection
 3. Choose authentication method:
    - **Managed Identity** (recommended for managed pools)
    - **Service Principal** (for self-hosted agents)
-4. Grant access to all subscriptions you want to export
+4. Grant access to all subscriptions you want to export (or at minimum, subscriptions without dedicated SPNs)
-5. Note the service connection name and add it to the variable group
+5. Note the service connection name and add it to the variable group as `azureServiceConnection`

+#### Per-Subscription Service Connections (Optional)

+For subscriptions that need dedicated SPNs (for security/isolation):

+1. Create a separate service connection for each subscription
+2. Each service connection should have access only to its specific subscription
+3. Name them consistently (e.g., `sc-subscription-1`, `sc-subscription-2`)
+4. Map them in `config/subscriptions.yaml` (see Step 3)
+5. Add corresponding matrix entries in `azure-pipelines.yml` (see Step 5)

 ### Step 3: Update Configuration File